dotnet/docs/docs/csharp/language-reference/keywords/interface.md

 ---
 # :::no-loc text="interface"::: (C# Reference)

 An interface defines a contract.
 Any [`class`](class.md) or [`struct`](../builtin-types/struct.md) that implements that contract must provide an implementation of the members defined in the interface.
-Beginning with C# 8.0, an interface may define a default implementation for members.
+An interface may define a default implementation for members.
 It may also define [`static`](static.md) members in order to provide a single implementation for common functionality.
 Beginning with C# 11, an interface may define `static abstract` or `static virtual` members to declare that an implementing type must provide the declared members.
 Typically, `static virtual` methods declare that an implementation must define a set of [overloaded operators](../operators/operator-overloading.md).

 In the following example, class `ImplementationClass` must implement a method named `SampleMethod` that has no parameters and returns `void`.